oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 topic alias value that was returned in the SUBACK packet to the client.

 Preceding the PUBLISH packet the gateway may send a REGISTER packet to inform the client about the topic name and its assigned topic alias value.
-This will happen for example when the client re-connects without clean start or has subscribed to topic names with wildcard characters.
+This will happen for example when the client re-connects without a clean start or has subscribed to topic names with wildcard characters.
 Upon receiving a
 REGISTER packet the client replies with a REGACK packet.
 The gateway will wait for the REGACK packet before it sends the PUBLISH packet to the client.

 The client could reject the REGISTER packet with a REGACK packet indicating the rejection reason; this corresponds to an unsubscribe to the topic name